 - The Hurst Community School

-The Hurst Community School – The Hurst Leisure and Learning Centre host adult education courses and have a vast range of first class facilities available to everyone, including Woodlands Gym and a weekly programme of fitness classes, for use by the local and wider community.
+The Hurst Leisure and Learning Centre hosts adult education courses and has a vast range of first class facilities available to everyone, including Woodlands Gym and a weekly programme of fitness classes, for use by the local and wider community.

 - The Vyne Community School

-The Vyne Community School has a wide range of facilities and a diverse range of classes and groups that meet at the Vyne.
+The School has a wide range of facilities and a diverse range of classes and groups.
 Sports facilities available to hire include a sports hall (4 x badminton court), large playing fields, and newly resurfaced hard courts.

 - Basingstoke Voluntary Action

-Basingstoke Voluntary Action (BVA) – whether you are a charitable, voluntary or community group looking for help and advice, or a resident wanting information on community services, charities or activities, you can find all the help and advice you need at BVA.
+Whether you are a charitable, voluntary or community group looking for help and advice, or a resident wanting information on community services, charities or activities, you can find all the help and advice you need at Basingstoke Voluntary Actio (BVA).
 Our comprehensive database and website provides useful guidance and contact information for a wide range of organisations and services to assist groups and individual members of the Basingstoke and Deane community.

 - a fitness suite,